Grove Park, Lewisham

 Grove Park is a district of South East London, England within the London Borough of Lewisham.
 It is located north east of Bromley and south east of Lewisham.

 Known for its green spaces, Grove Park is flanked by the Grove Park Nature Reserve and Northbrook Park, and Downham Fields to the west, Horn Park to the East, as well as Chinbrook Meadows, Kings Meadow and Sundridge Park to the south.
 As well as these there are various sports grounds and fields.

 Name and toponymy

 There was a farm named Grove Farm, where Sometrees Avenue is now located, around 400 m north of Grove Park railway station.
-Grove Farm appeared named on maps from at least 1870, and it is thought this farm gave its name to Grove Park railway station, Grove Park Road, the road built to join Grove Park to Mottingham, and also gave its name to Grove Park itself.
+Grove Farm appeared in written land tax assessments of Lee parish, which encompassed it, from 1814, when it was run by a tenant farmer named Thomas Waller.
+It was likely a dairy farm, and it appears named on maps from at least 1870, and it is thought this farm gave its name to Grove Park railway station, Grove Park Road, the road built to join Grove Park to Mottingham, and also gave its name to Grove Park itself.
 It is presumed the word "Grove" in the place name was simply derived from a grove of trees that existed in the area.
 Grove Park railway station opened in 1871; The name "Grove Park" referring to the station, appeared on maps from at least 1884, but the name Grove Park referring directly to the place itself appears on maps slightly later, from as early as 1896.